-After the egg gets fertilised and forms an embryo, the normal process of implantation involves the embryo hatching and getting “stuck” to the endometrial lining of the uterus, burrowing into it and starting to grow for pregnancy to occur.
-But as we all are aware, this is not always the case and though we form an embryo and place it in the uterine cavity, it may not always implant to give us a positive pregnancy test.
+Once an egg is fertilized and becomes an embryo, the usual implantation process involves the embryo hatching and attaching to the endometrial lining of the uterus, embedding itself and beginning to grow for pregnancy.
+However, this does not always happen successfully.
+Even after placing the embryo in the uterine cavity, implantation may fail to yield a positive pregnancy outcome.

-One of the reason for failed implantation is failure to “hatch” or come out of the thick outer wall surrounding it and this is where assisted hatching is supposed to help.
+One common reason for failed implantation is the embryo’s inability to “hatch” or break out of its thick outer shell.
+This is where assisted hatching plays a vital role.

 Procedure : It is a method whereby a small hole is drilled in the outer wall of the embryo using laser to enable it to hatch out and get implanted in the endometrial lining of the uterus.